David-OC17/Hackaton_IoT/README.md

 # IoT Hackathon

+## PLEASE NOTE THAT IS PROJECT IS ONGOING AND RECEIVING MODIFICATIONS

 # Repository for Obstacle Avoidance and Fire Detection Robot

 This GitHub repository contains the code and resources related to an exciting ESP32-based robot project designed to navigate a maze while searching for an infrared light source and avoiding obstacles.
 The project focuses on programming and controlling the robot using infrared and ultrasonic sensors to achieve its objective.